+- Hearty, healthy and delicious food

-- Always warm, always dry floating basecamp! - A truly unique and once-in-a-lifetime experience!
+- Always warm, always dry floating basecamp!

+- A truly unique and once-in-a-lifetime experience!

 Photo Tour Leader: Brad Hill

 Accommodation: While in Bella Bella we'll be staying at the Shearwater Resort & Marina.
 Unless otherwise requested, you will have single occupancy accommodation (i.e., a room for yourself) in Shearwater.